-Join Nick Brazzi for an in-depth discussion in this video Deleting or managing history and other website data, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Deleting or managing history and other website data, part of Learning the Chrome Browser.

 - Chrome stores a lot of data that could be considered…personal, private information, as we've discussed…in other movies in this chapter.…Chrome stores your browser history…and website cookies and cache,…as well as any passwords or autofill information…that you may have stored.…So finally, in this movie, I wanna talk about…how you can wipe any or all of this data.…First, let's look at the main place…to wipe your history and browser data.…In the movie on browser history,…we saw that you can go into the Tools menu to History,…and then there's a button here…that says Clear browsing data.…